 Birthplace: Kingsland, Arkansas, United States of America

-#14 on The Best Rock Vocalistssee more on Johnny Cash
+#24 on The Most Beloved US Veteranssee more on Johnny Cash

 Keith Urban credits his wife, Nicole Kidman, with helping him kick his drug and alcohol addiction once and for all.
 “I was spiritually awoken with her.
 I use the expression ‘I was born into her,’ and that’s how I feel.
 And for the first time in my life, I could shake off the shackles of addiction," he said.